gevhaz/hugo-theme-notrack/exampleSite/content/hugo-gallery.md

 # What I look like

-Here are some pictures of pictures or statues of me, all in the public domain by either age or by the use of Creative Commons CC0 licence.
+Here are some pictures of pictures or statues of me, all in the public domain by either age or by the use of Creative Commons CC0 license.

 {{< gallery-category >}}
     {{< gallery-photo fn="hugo1.jpg" caption="Clay figure of me" >}}